 In the situation where you are not the last account linked to the Lab, you can leave the lab and if required, you need to transfer the admin rights to a remaining account linked to the Lab.
 As stated in the pop-up message the action cannot be undone, you will not have access to this Lab anymore (it will no longer appear under the “Switch to lab…” in the lab settings pop-up menu discussed above).

 There is however a possibility to get renewed access to this Lab, by receiving a new invitation from the Lab admin.
 See the article “OneLab invitations” for more information.

 In case you were the last member of the Lab (and thus per definition the Lab admin), the Lab will be deleted with all of its information.
 This means that it will not be accessible anymore and you cannot recover the data by yourself anymore.
 This action cannot be undone.
-Only platform administrators (Andrew Alliance for the CLOUD version and your own company for the STANDALONE and EDGE versions) have the option to retrieve all the information, projects and protocols.
+Only platform administrators (Andrew Alliance for the CLOUD version and your own company for the STANDALONE and ENTERPRISE versions) have the option to retrieve all the information, projects and protocols.
 In case you are using the Cloud version of OneLab, this means that you will have to contact Andrew Alliance Service & Support.
-For Standalone or Edge releases of the software, your company has the administrator rights.
+For Standalone or Enterprise releases of the software, your company has the administrator rights.
 To understand better what kind of OneLab platform releases are currently available, please refer to the article “The OneLab platform: release types”.

 When you click on the green “Manage/View members” button, the following menu will open: